 The 9,000 square foot printmaking studio located in the MassArt's South Building was constructed in an open plan divided into three sections: an etching, relief, monotype area; lithography and additional relief area; and a silkscreen area.

-Facilities include a large studio with individual workspace for each junior and senior, a surface design studio, two weaving studios, a dye kitchen, a darkroom, a papermaking studio and spaces for the construction of large-scale fiber projects.
+The Loom room includes individual workspaces for each junior and senior, a surface design studio, two weaving studios, a dye kitchen, a darkroom, a papermaking studio, and spaces for the construction of large-scale fiber projects.

 The Studio for Interrelated Media (SIM) manages the Pozen Center, a 3,000 square foot light-tight flexible performance space equipped with video, audio, and lighting systems.